nvaccess/nvda/user_docs/en/userGuide.md

 ### Updating add-ons {#UpdatingAddons}
 When there is an update to an add-on you have installed, it will be listed in the "Updatable add-ons" tab.
-Press `control+tab` to get to this tab from anywhere in the add-on store.
+Press `control+tab` to get to this tab from anywhere in the Add-on Store.
 The status of the add-on will be listed as "Update available".
 The table will list the currently installed version and the available version.
 Press `enter` on the add-on to open the actions list; choose "Update".